| Weapons of Our War - Part IV

 feeling like I couldn't pray very effectively, as I felt very tired and

 headachy.
-I didn't feel like I was really connecting with the Lord.
-I
+I didn't feel like I was really connecting with the

 didn't feel very spiritual.
-But I interceded for this family anyway
+But I interceded for this family

 because I'd committed to it.
-That evening, I received a phone call from
+That evening, I received a phone call

 the wife of the couple, who asked me to pray; asking if I'd fasted and